ShubhamJain7/objectDetection-NVDA-Addon/readme.md

 2. Open a command line and navigate to the cloned repo
 3. Run the command `scons` in the directory containing the **sconstruct** file

-You can then install the add-on in NVDA by double clicking on the **.add-on** file while NVDA is running or goto NVDA->tools->manage add-ons->Install and the selecting the **.add-on** file.
+You can then install the add-on in NVDA by double clicking on the **.nvda-addon** file while NVDA is running or goto NVDA->tools->manage add-ons->Install and the selecting the **.nvda-addon** file.

 ### Developer notes